alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 ### Bedrock Converse

 The key AWS service feature used in this version is Bedrock Converse.
-In the earlier Bedrock version of this project, I was already using Bedrock to call Claude, but the interaction was still a normal chat-style request: send prompts, receive text.

-Converse is useful here because it gives the application a structured way to continue a model conversation.
-Each request includes the system prompt, the message history so far, model settings, and, for this version, a `toolConfig` describing the tools the model may request.
+Converse is Bedrock's chat-style runtime API for multi-turn model interactions.
+Instead of calling a model with one prompt and receiving one text completion, the application sends a list of messages and receives the next assistant message.

+For a simple chatbot, that might not sound very different from any other chat API.
+For this project, the important part is that Converse also has a tool-use protocol.
+The application can describe a set of tools in `toolConfig`; the model can respond with a structured `toolUse` request; the application can execute the corresponding local function; and the next Converse request can include a `toolResult` message containing the result.

+This solution uses four parts of Converse:

+- `messages`, to keep the conversation state across the implementer's work;
+- `system`, to set the coding-agent role and rules;
+- `inferenceConfig`, to set ordinary model parameters such as temperature and max tokens; and
+- `toolConfig`, to tell Claude which structured tools it may request.

-That last part is the important change.
+The tool-use part is the important change from the previous version.
 Bedrock is not running my tools.
 It is returning structured tool-use requests from Claude.
 My Python application receives those requests, decides whether they are valid, executes the corresponding local function, and sends the result back as a tool result.

 In this architecture, Bedrock Converse is the protocol between Claude and my application.
 Claude decides that it wants to use a tool, Converse represents that request, and the application owns the side effect.